chefinDan/TTT-Language-Interpreter/README.md

   runBadDemo2

 The expected output is:
-  Undefined reference to variable val.
-  Invalid operands to multiply.
+  Invalid operands to Multiply.
-  Error
+    Could not defererence name "val" not bound to any value in current scope.

 #### baddemo3
 This program is similar to baddemo1 in that it uses a string as an operand in arithmetic operation.
 But in this case we have made the decision to support "string multiplication".
 This allows a user to multiply a string by a non-negative integer n and produce a new string that is concatenated with itself n-times.